iagof-dev/DiscordGuardian/README.md

 ### 🤖 Bot:

 The source code for the DiscordGuardian bot can be found in the GitHub repository: [DiscordGuardianBot](https://github.com/iagof-dev/DiscordGuardianBot).
-The bot plays a crucial role in integrating the Discord server with the Minecraft plugin.
-It manages player verification and authentication, ensuring that only those who have correctly sent their nicknames have access to the server.
+With him you can use authentication without the bot.

 ## 🤝 Contribution